 We were told to take off the bungee cords.
 The way to do this is to live completely wherever we are, in the present.
 Not ignoring the past, but not wishing we were there, either.

 Living in present also means not pretending like the here-and-now is a waiting room for the next thing.

 To be fully present is to give thanks for the past (no matter how dark), say goodbye to what once was, and to move forward.
 To enjoy the view where we are.

 These ten days back in Turkey are us cutting our bungee cords.
 We won’t pretend we never lived here, nor that we had to suddenly move back to the States without our permission.
 It’s to say thanks and goodbye in the most literal of ways, so we can move on with where we are now.

-This is true for each of us, whether we’re living in a new country or watching our kids grow up.
-As much as we might long for the past, wishing we were back there won’t make it happen.
+This is true for all sorts of experiences, whether we’re living in a new country or watching our kids grow up.
+Much as we might long for the past, wishing we were back there won’t make it happen.

 When we do that, we’re missing out on what’s around us right now.

 Saying goodbye is painful.
 We’ve shed tears this week, and I’m sure we’ll share more.
 But it’s the healthiest way for us to move forward.

 I’m thankful for the path we’re on.
 And we’re taking off the bungee cords.